tradingstrategy-ai/docs/source/glossary.rst

     High-frequency trading

-        High-frequency trading, or HFT for short, is a trading strategy where you do arbitration, cross-market market making or such and compete against the other actors with your technical speed.
-Trading Strategy is not a suitable framework for HFT trading, though its data can aid to come up with good HFT strategies.
+        High-frequency trading, or HFT for short, is a :term:`trading strategy` where you compete with technical speed.

+        HFT strategies include arbitration, cross-market market making or such and compete against the other actors with your technical speed.

+        See also

+        - :term:`Trading strategy`

+        - :term:`Algorithmic trading`

+        - :term:`Market neutral strategy`

     Directional strategy